lemariva/uPyCam/README.md

 Using a browser, you can connect to the board to see the video.

 ## Timelapse
-The boards can be used as a portable timelapse cameras.
+The boards can be used as portable timelapse cameras.
 Check out this repository for more code: [lemariva/uPyCam branch timelapse-camera](https://github.com/lemariva/uPyCam/tree/timelapse-camera)

 ## Firmware
 The MicroPython firmware was extended to add camera support.
 The firmware is located in this repository: [lemariva/micropython-camera-driver](https://github.com/lemariva/micropython-camera-driver).